 Publishing with Hobnob Press

 PLEASE NOTE: Before you read on!
 I am retaining these notes (first written in 2010) on my website because, as a general statement of present and future trends in local publishing good practice they seem to have been found useful.
-However, because I am still now (2016) quite heavily engaged on academic work aside from publishing, Hobnob Press has become for me a part-time activity, and I am taking on few new titles, concentrating on completing and publishing long-standing commitments.
+However, because I am still now (2021) quite heavily engaged on academic work aside from publishing, Hobnob Press has become for me a part-time activity, and I am taking on fewer new titles, concentrating on completing and publishing long-standing commitments.
 I remain happy to hear from prospective authors (whose work falls into the broad categories described below), and will try to help and offer suggestions, but in most cases I shall not be tempted to take on new titles as Hobnob Press publications.

 These notes are intended for authors who are considering an approach to Hobnob Press with a book that they have written or are proposing to write.
 We describe the background, scope and philosophy of Hobnob Press, and plans for its future.
 We also deal with the practicalities of publishing, such as the editorial and financial implications, and the opportunities presented by advances in computer and printing technology.
 Hobnob Press works alongside other small publishers so that, even if a book proposal is not suitable for our own list, we may be able to refer it to one of our colleagues.